Climate of Hungary

 Hungary map of Köppen climate classification.

-The climate of Hungary is characterized by its position.
+The climate of Hungary is determined by its position.
 Hungary is in the eastern part of Central Europe, roughly equidistant from the Equator and the North Pole, more than 1000 km from both and about 1,000 kilometres from the Atlantic Ocean.

-Its climate is the result of environmental changes during the Holocene Era and the result of the interaction of two major climate systems: the continental climate and the oceanic climate.
+Its climate is the result of environmental changes during the Holocene Era and the interaction of two major climate systems: the continental climate and the oceanic climate.
 The influence of both of these systems is felt across the country at different times, and the weather changes frequently.
 Hungary has a temperate seasonal climate.

 In 2007, Hungary was ranked sixth in an environmental protection index by Globalwatch and Climate Action Network.

 Influencing factors

 The climate of Hungary is influenced by its distance from the Atlantic and the prevailing westerly winds.
-The continental character of the Hungarian climate is far from being as extreme as in Eastern Europe.
-The following example can illustrate the degree of continentality: if the Atlantic coast is taken as zero and Verkhoyansk in Siberia as 100, then Sopron (Western Hungary), Putnok (Northern Hungary), and Tótkomlós (South-Eastern Hungary) would be 27.3, 30.4 and 34, respectively.
+The continental character of the Hungarian climate much less extreme than in Eastern Europe.
 The depressions of the temperate zone follow the path of the westerly winds and bring heavy rains to the country.

 The country's situation within the geographical region of the Carpathian Basin is also important.
 The surrounding mountain ranges modify the impact of winds and other climatic forces progressing toward the country.

-Hungary's climate is influenced by two more or less permanent action centres of the temperate zone, the Icelandic Low and the Azores High.
+Hungary's climate is influenced by two more or less permanent action centers of the temperate zone: the Icelandic Low and the Azores High.
 Depressions originating from the Iceland zone travel across the country, bringing cool weather and rain.
-When the Azores high gains ascendancy, the weather is bright and dry, both winter and summer.
-Besides the permanent ones, there is an important seasonal action centre too, the Siberian High, which exerts its influence from time to time in winter, when the cold air masses over Siberia and Eastern Europe are driven across the Carpathian mountains and settle for some time over the Carpathian Basin.
+When the Azores High gains ascendancy, the weather is bright and dry, in both winter and summer.
+Besides the permanent ones, there is an important seasonal action centre too: the Siberian High, which exerts its influence from time to time in winter, when the cold air masses over Siberia and Eastern Europe are driven across the Carpathian Mountains and settle for some time over the Carpathian Basin.